-1. Copy and cut out the following shapes

-from craft foam:
+- 1. Cut out the following shape from craft foam:

 - One large rocket shape

 - One green curved strip

 - Two red rocket fins

 - Two red boosters

 - Two orange fires

 - 2. Glue the shapes onto the cardstock to create your rocket.

 Painting with Marbles